case-contract-testing/contract-case/packages/documentation/docs/Alternatives/differences-to-pact.md

   understand the rationale, see the section on [writing specific contracts](/docs/best-practices/write-specific-contracts) in the best practices section.
-- Because of several differences in how examples are modelled, ContractCase cannot support writing a Pact file
+- Because of several differences in how examples are modelled, ContractCase cannot support writing a Pact file (it does write its own format of contract files).